greg-d128/caretaker/README.md

 # Readme

+## Note
+Hi All.
+I have been busy with life and other things, but this project is a work of passion.
+I am currently working on building all of the machinery required for self adapting and self modifying code.
+What better way to demonstrate technology than to have it partially manage itself?
+All of that introspection, auto-building and adapting prompts, scoring models and their responses, figuring out how to evaluate responses and having it in a form that can be debugged is hard and time consuming.

+It is entirely possible that I bit off more than I can chew right now.
+I will get there eventually.

 This is a simple demonstration project.
 More like this is possible at this point.
 Use at your own risk.
 This code is ultimately non-deterministic and nobody knows what might happen.

 Importing this code will give a simple python script rudimentary way of fixing itself.